-- A. General: Provide vinyl windows capable of complying with performance requirements indicated, based on testing manufacturer's windows that are representative of those specified, and that are of test size indicated below: - 1.
-Size required by AAMA/WDMA 101/I.S.2/NAFS - Size indicated on Drawings. - B. Structural Performance: Provide vinyl windows capable of withstanding the effects of the following loads, based on testing units representative of those indicated for Project that pass

-AAMA/WDMA 101/I.S.2/NAFS, Uniform Load Structural Test:

-- 1. Design Wind Loads: Determine design wind loads applicable to Project from basic wind speed indicated in miles per hour (meters per second) at 33 feet (10 m) above grade, according to ASCE 7, Section 6.5, "Method 2-Analytical Procedure," based on mean roof heights above grade indicated on Drawings. - a.
+- A. General: Provide vinyl sliding patio doors and windows capable of complying with performance requirements indicated, based on testing manufacturer's patio doors and windows that are representative of those specified, and that are of test size indicated below: - 1.
+Size required by AAMA/WDMA 101/I.S.2/NAFS - 2.
+Size indicated on Drawings. - B. Structural Performance: Provide vinyl sliding patio doors and windows capable of withstanding the effects of the following loads, based on testing units representative of those indicated for Project that pass AAMA/WDMA 101/I.S.2/NAFS, Uniform Load Structural Test: - 1.
+Design Wind Loads: Determine design wind loads applicable to Project from basic wind speed indicated in miles per hour (meters per second) at 33 feet (10 m) above grade, according to ASCE 7, Section 6.5, "Method 2-Analytical Procedure," based on mean roof heights above grade indicated on Drawings. - a.
 Basic Wind Speed: 85 mph (38 m/s). - b.
-Exposure Category: B. - C. Energy Star compliant and Approved or Rated for the Project Zone or Area.
+Exposure Category: B.

+C. Energy Star compliant and Approved or Rated for the Project Zone or Area.

-- A. Installer Qualifications: An installer acceptable to vinyl window manufacturer for installation of units required for this Project. - 1.
+- A. Installer Qualifications: An installer acceptable to vinyl sliding patio door and window manufacturer for installation of units required for this Project. - 1.
 Installer's responsibilities include providing professional engineering services needed to assume engineering responsibility. - 2.
-Engineering Responsibility: Preparation of data for vinyl windows, including Shop Drawings, based on testing and engineering analysis of manufacturer's standard units in assemblies similar to those indicated for this Project. - B. Manufacturer Qualifications: A manufacturer capable of fabricating vinyl windows that meet or exceed performance requirements indicated and of documenting this performance by inclusion in lists and by labels, test reports, and calculations. - C. Source Limitations: Obtain vinyl windows through one source from a single manufacturer.
-Product Options: Information on Drawings and in Specifications establishes requirements for vinyl windows' aesthetic effects and performance characteristics.
+Engineering Responsibility: Preparation of data for vinyl sliding patio door and windows, including Shop Drawings, based on testing and engineering analysis of manufacturer's standard units in assemblies similar to those indicated for this Project. - B. Manufacturer Qualifications: A manufacturer capable of fabricating vinyl sliding patio doors and windows that meet or exceed performance requirements indicated and of documenting this performance by inclusion in lists and by labels, test reports, and calculations. - C. Source Limitations: Obtain vinyl sliding patio doors and windows through one source from a single manufacturer.

+Product Options: Information on Drawings and in Specifications establishes requirements for vinyl sliding patio doors and windows' aesthetic effects and performance characteristics.
 Aesthetic effects are indicated by dimensions, arrangements, alignment, and profiles of components and assemblies as they relate to sightlines, to one another, and to adjoining construction.
 Performance characteristics are indicated by criteria, subject to verification by one or more methods including preconstruction testing, field testing, and in-service performance